ThomasMertes/seed7/src/read_me.txt

                     returned by malloc().
 The memory management
                     in the parser uses this alignment.

-  UNALIGNED_MEMORY_ACCESS_OKAY: Defined when integers can be read
+  UNALIGNED_MEMORY_ACCESS_OKAY: Defined if integers can be read
                                 from unaligned memory positions.
                                 This macro is currently not used.

-  NO_EMPTY_STRUCTS: Defined when the C compiler considers an empty
+  NO_EMPTY_STRUCTS: Defined if the C compiler considers an empty
                     struct as syntax error.

-  HAS_GETRLIMIT: TRUE, when the functions getrlimit() and
+  HAS_GETRLIMIT: TRUE if the functions getrlimit() and
                  setrlimit() are available.

-  MEMCMP_RETURNS_SIGNUM: TRUE, when memcmp() returns only the
+  MEMCMP_RETURNS_SIGNUM: TRUE if memcmp() returns only the
                          values -1, 0 and 1.

-  HAS_WMEMCMP: TRUE, when the function wmemcmp() is available.
+  HAS_WMEMCMP: TRUE if the function wmemcmp() is available.

-  WMEMCMP_RETURNS_SIGNUM: TRUE, when wmemcmp() returns only the
+  WMEMCMP_RETURNS_SIGNUM: TRUE if wmemcmp() returns only the
                           values -1, 0 and 1.

-  HAS_WMEMCHR: TRUE, when the function wmemchr() is available.
+  HAS_WMEMCHR: TRUE if the function wmemchr() is available.

-  HAS_WMEMSET: TRUE, when the function wmemset() is available.
+  HAS_WMEMSET: TRUE if the function wmemset() is available.

-  HAS_SETJMP: TRUE, when the functions setjmp() and
+  HAS_SETJMP: TRUE if the functions setjmp() and
               longjmp() are available.

-  HAS_SIGSETJMP: TRUE, when the functions sigsetjmp() and
+  HAS_SIGSETJMP: TRUE if the functions sigsetjmp() and
                  siglongjmp() are available.
-When it is FALSE the functions setjmp() and longjmp() must be used instead.
+If it is FALSE the functions setjmp() and longjmp() must be used instead.

-  HAS_SYMBOLIC_LINKS: TRUE, when the operating system supports
+  HAS_SYMBOLIC_LINKS: TRUE if the operating system supports
                 symlinks.

-  HAS_READLINK: TRUE, when the function readlink() is available.
+  HAS_READLINK: TRUE if the function readlink() is available.

-  HAS_FIFO_FILES: TRUE, when the operating system supports fifo
+  HAS_FIFO_FILES: TRUE if the operating system supports fifo
                   (first in first out) files.

-  HAS_SELECT: TRUE, when the function select() is available.
+  HAS_SELECT: TRUE if the function select() is available.

-  HAS_POLL: TRUE, when the function poll() is available.
+  HAS_POLL: TRUE if the function poll() is available.

-  HAS_MMAP: TRUE, when the function mmap() is available.
+  HAS_MMAP: TRUE if the function mmap() is available.

-  INT_DIV_BY_ZERO_POPUP: Defined when an integer division by zero
+  INT_DIV_BY_ZERO_POPUP: Defined if an integer division by zero
                          may trigger a popup window.
 Consequently
                          chkccomp.c defines CHECK_INT_DIV_BY_ZERO,
                          to avoid the popup.

-  DO_SIGFPE_WITH_DIV_BY_ZERO: TRUE, when SIGFPE should be raised
+  DO_SIGFPE_WITH_DIV_BY_ZERO: TRUE if SIGFPE should be raised
                               with an integer division by zero.
-                              When it is FALSE raise(SIGFPE) can
+                              If it is FALSE raise(SIGFPE) can
                               be called instead.
 Under Windows it
                               is necessary to trigger SIGFPE this
                               way, to assure that the debugger can catch it.
-When the compiler (s7c)
+If the compiler (s7c)
                               is called with the option -e the function triggerSigfpe() is used to
-                              raise SIGFPE, when an uncaught
+                              raise SIGFPE, if an uncaught
                               EXCEPTION occurs.

-  CHECK_INT_DIV_BY_ZERO: TRUE, when integer divisions must be
+  CHECK_INT_DIV_BY_ZERO: TRUE if integer divisions must be
                          checked for a division by zero.
 This applies to the division operations div,
                          rem, mdiv and mod.
-The generated C code should, when a division by zero occurs, raise the exception NUMERIC_ERROR instead
+The generated C code should, if a division by zero occurs, raise the exception NUMERIC_ERROR instead
                          of doing the illegal divide operation.

-  CHECK_INT_REM_BY_ZERO: TRUE, when integer remainder must be
+  CHECK_INT_REM_BY_ZERO: TRUE if integer remainder must be
                          checked for a division by zero.
 This applies to the division operations rem
                          and mod.
-The generated C code should, when a remainder by zero occurs, raise the exception NUMERIC_ERROR instead of
+The generated C code should, if a remainder by zero occurs, raise the exception NUMERIC_ERROR instead of
                          doing the illegal divide operation.

-  CHECK_INT_REM_ZERO_BY_ZERO: TRUE, when the integer expression
+  CHECK_INT_REM_ZERO_BY_ZERO: TRUE if the integer expression
                               0%0 might not trigger SIGFPE.
 This
                               can happen with a constant or a variable dividend.
 This applies to
                               the division operations rem and mod.
-                              The generated C code should, when a remainder by zero occurs, raise the
+                              The generated C code should, if a remainder by zero occurs, raise the
                               exception NUMERIC_ERROR instead of
                               doing the illegal divide operation.